tpierrain/NFluent/ReadMe.md

 ----------
 __NFluent is not coupled to any .NET unit test framework__.
 Thus, you can use it with your favorite one.

-With NUnit for instance, you can simply use its Assert.That(bool condition) method in order to bootstrap your usage of the NFluent extension methods.
+With NUnit for instance, you can simply use the NFluent method extensions from the NUnit Assert.That(bool condition).
+If you are using another unit tests frameork which don't provide such Assert.That() bootstrap method (e.g. xUnit), you can use the one provided by the NFluent library.

 Usage sample
 ------------